xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/Limits.typ

   Sigma.whiskerEquiv Equiv.ulift.symm (fun _ ↦ by exact Iso.refl _)
 ```

-*Mathematical Significance:* The binary coproduct $X \sqcup Y$ is isomorphic to the general coproduct indexed by a two-element set.
+*Mathematical Significance:* The binary coproduct $X union.sq Y$ is isomorphic to the general coproduct indexed by a two-element set.
 This shows that binary and indexed coproducts are essentially the same construction.

 == Open Immersion Property